 - From the Target WAN accelerator list, select a WAN accelerator configured in the target site.

 Be extremely careful when assigning WAN accelerators to the backup copy job.
-If you make a mistake and assign the WAN accelerator in the target site to be used as the source WAN accelerator, VM data will go in the backward direction and workload on the WAN will increase.
+If you make a mistake and assign the WAN accelerator in the target site to be used as the source WAN accelerator, data will go in the backward direction and workload on the WAN will increase.

 You should not assign one source WAN accelerator to several backup copy jobs that you plan to run simultaneously.
 The source WAN accelerator requires a lot of CPU and RAM resources, and does not process multiple backup copy tasks in parallel.
-As an alternative, you can create one backup copy job for all VMs you plan to process over one source WAN accelerator.
+As an alternative, you can create one backup copy job for all machines you plan to process over one source WAN accelerator.

 The target WAN accelerator, however, can be assigned to several backup copy jobs.
 For more information, see Adding WAN Accelerators.